zammad/zammad-documentation/appendix/backup-and-restore/index.rst

    :doc:`🗄️ Restore Backups </appendix/backup-and-restore/restore>`
       Update went berserk and you need to go back?
 How to restore your instance on a new or the same host.

+   :doc:`🔀 Migrating to new hosts </appendix/backup-and-restore/migrate-hosts>`
+      This is a general summary on how to best migrate Zammad from host to host.
+      We'll reference to backup creation and restoration as needed.

    :doc:`🔥 Troubleshooting </appendix/backup-and-restore/troubleshooting>`
       Things hit the fan?
 This page might help you out of that pit.